 - Boil the tongue until it is tender throughout but still firm, having added the oregano, a teaspoon of salt, and a teaspoon of pepper to the boiling water.
 Cool to room temperature.

-- Remove the tongue from the water and peel the skin off.
+- Remove the tongue from the water (reserve water and set aside for later) and peel the skin off the tongue (discard skin).
+Cut tongue into fine slices.

-- Add a 1/2 cups of water and reduce to a thick sauce.
+- Add water that you had set aside and simmer until it is reduced to a thick sauce.

 - Return the tongue slices back to the pan.
 Mix well and cook for a minute.

-- Add the cilantro leaves and season with salt to taste.
+- Stir in cilantro leaves and season with salt and pepper to taste.

 To die for!